chitransh1998/Text-Detection/README.md

 ![EmbossedGUI](https://github.com/chitransh1998/Text-Detection/blob/main/embossedgui.png?raw=true)

-3. This project aims to detect text regions in images using only image processing techniques with MSER (Maximally Stable Extremal Regions) and SWT (Stroke Width Transform).
+3. **text_detect.py**: This project aims to detect text regions in images using only image processing techniques with MSER (Maximally Stable Extremal Regions) and SWT (Stroke Width Transform).

-The usage of the code is as follows:
+The usage of the code is as follows

 Basic usage is:
 `python text_detect.py -i <input-image>`

 You can give output path
 `python text_detect.py -i images/scenetext01.jpg -o <output-image>`

 More options available
 `python text_detect.py -i images/scenetext01.jpg -o <output-file> -d <light,dark,both,both+> -t`
 Option -i is image path, -o is output path, -d is SWT direction (default is both+), -t option chooses if Tesseract will be used.
 Normally Tesseract runs poorly if whole image given as input.
 But I use it for final decision of bounding boxes and it is not required all the time.

 If you want to give whole image to Tesseract to see the impact of the algorithm, try this.
 `python text_detection.py -i images/scenetext01.jpg -f`